 Many people know that law schools use a rolling admissions process, which means that schools consider applicants in batches as the applications arrive.
 Thus, when an application comes in at the beginning of the application period (in the fall of each year), there are the fewest number of competing applications completed and the greatest number of available spaces in the class.

-As time goes on, more applications come in, and towards the end, there are the greatest number of applications completed but far fewer spaces remaining in the class.
+As time goes on, more applications come in.
+Towards the end, there are the greatest number of applications completed but far fewer spaces remaining in the class.
 Thus, there is a significant advantage to applying as early possible, and many students try to get their applications in early.

 Source: http://www.lsac.org/lsacresources/publications/pdfs/dec_2012_lsr.pdf, page 4